DerekMRoberts93/PromptAdminAPIv2/README.md

 ```
 (be sure to replace stars with actual username and password)

-all python dependencies should be installed using pip.
+All python dependencies should be installed using pip.
 If unavailable get a system admin to install it on the desired server.
 Additionally, the servers this will be implemented on
 will most likely run python 2.6. because of this make sure you use pip to install the correct version. a quick google search will explain how to use pip and select
 specific version numbers in detail